mhamida292/EggBot/README.md

-# DiscordBot
+# EggBot
-Simple discord bot built with Discord.py and references the Astros API to get simple data on the ISS.
+Simple Discord bot built using Discord.py that has random uses such as:

+!monkey --> Generates random picture of monkey egg     --> Says egg back etc